Zilounay/YoureNotDoneYetMobile/README.md

 ### a : What is this list
 What is this about ?
 This is about testing your app thoroughly and completely.
 This list will include as many elements as possible that you should test.
 Many of which you probably have already tested, some that you might have not thought about.
 This is about checking all the boxes and either validate the fact that you did indeed test X & Y, but that you also decided to ignore Z. Many of the elements of the checklist might not apply to you, because your app does not have that specific feature or does not use a specific technology.
 You might also simply want to skip some of testing for whatever reason, and that is fine.
 That's up to you to find out and decide ; as long as you've made a decision, it means that you've read the list, accepted the price & consequences of (not) testing and are good to go !

 If you think about your project, you probably have blinders on.
 Programmer's or owner's blinders are the worst, because you know what the app is supposed to do and, inevitably, you will test inside those bounds.
-Users might use your app, not in the way you thought they would, and this would be a UX problem.
+Users might use your app not in the way you thought they would, and this would be a UX problem.
 We're here only about testing, making sure that your app works offline, or on low battery, or when denied access rights that you actually need.
 Some stuff users might do that you took for granted during all these weeks of testing.
 This is mostly about "thinking outside the box" or, what I like to call it : doing the best job possible as a tester.

 Here's a rather famous tweet that illustrates what I mean.